 While this trail might have been a worthwhile experience under different circumstances, we were content with the contextual views of the Banff Springs Hotel near the falls before turning back and driving to the car park with the easier access (see below).

-From Banff Ave (which cuts right through the heart of Banff Town), we headed south crossing over the Bow River.
+From Banff Ave (which leaves the Trans-Canada Hwy 1 and cuts right through the heart of Banff Town), we headed south crossing over the Bow River.
 Right on the other side of the bridge, we turned left onto Glen Ave before forking to the right onto Mountain Ave.
 Shortly thereafter, we turned left onto Spray Ave, following this street until we turned left onto Rundle Ave (there should be signposts for Bow Falls by this point).

 Rundle Ave eventually merges into Bow River Ave, which ultimately leads to the large car park for the falls.